-\If an Opportunity is rejected or needs to be modified to move forward, it is sent back to the Executive Director.
+If an Opportunity is rejected or needs to be modified to move forward, it is sent back to the Executive Director and the new opportunity consideration and adoption process begins again.
 If moved forward, the Opportunity is then to be considered, or reconsidered by the Leadership Team Co-chairs and Executive Director.